wynsoft/DynamicTable/README.md

 ### pageSize

 This sets the number of rows to display per page.
+Pass it within `{}`.
 Default is 10.

 ### currentPage

 This sets the current page to display.
+Pass it with `{}`.
 Default is 1.

 ### sortOn

 This sets the `fieldName` to sort on.
-It's `optional` but when used must be one one the field names from the data object.
+It's `required` and must be one of the field names from the data object.

 ### sortOrder

 This sets the sort order.
-It's `optional` and is set to `ASC` by default.
-Possible choices are `ASC` and `DESC`.
+It's `required` and can be either `ASC` and `DESC`.

 ## Usage